 To my CMT friends in my group: thank you for letting me post this, and of course, for making us all smile and feel less alone.

-Occasionally, I will comment on the bullet points.
+Occasionally, I will comment on the bullet points, which will be highlighted and pink.
 This was not on the thread, it’s just for you guys.
 My commentary will be in purple.

 Ok, readers.
 Welcome to the life of a person with CMT.